Amazon studies and statistics for sellers – all relevant developments of the last few years

 Amazon Studien und Statistiken 2022

-Customer Orientation Prevails – The Rise of Amazon
+Customer orientation wins – The rise of Amazon

-There are numerous Amazon studies and articles that discuss the company’s rise from a garage bookstore to the largest marketplace in the world, and all studies come to the same conclusion: Amazon is growing unstoppable.
+There are numerous Amazon studies and articles that deal with the rise of the company from a garage bookstore to the largest marketplace in the world, and all studies come to the same conclusion: Amazon is growing unstoppable.

 The exponential growth of the online giant is particularly evident in the growth curve of the last 10 years.
-In 2010, the retailer generated revenue of $34.2 billion.
-Ten years later (2020), it was more than ten times that amount, with $386.1 billion.
+In 2010, the retailer generated revenue of 34.2 billion USD.
+Ten years later (2020), it was more than ten times that amount at 386.1 billion USD.

-One of the reasons for this is the company’s management, which focuses on customer orientation and reinvesting profits back into the business to promote growth.
+The cause of this is, among other things, the management, which focuses on customer orientation and reinvesting profits back into the company to promote growth.

-Among other factors, these two elements have significantly increased revenue at Amazon over the past six years, as the statistics show.
-In particular, the year 2020 – fueled by the global e-commerce boom due to the pandemic – was very lucrative for Amazon.
+Among other things, these two elements have significantly increased revenue at Amazon over the last six years, as the statistics show.
+In particular, the year 2020 – fueled by the global pandemic-related e-commerce boom – was very lucrative for Amazon.
 Revenue increased by 33% compared to the previous year.
-Germany was one of the most successful markets for Amazon, with $29.6 billion in revenue.
+Germany was one of the most successful markets for Amazon, with 29.6 billion USD.

 Such a trend cannot continue indefinitely, of course.
-According to Marketplace Pulse, a company that specializes in analyzing data from the e-commerce sector, the curve (at least in the U.S. market) has stabilized, and now only “regular” growth is being observed.
+According to Marketplace Pulse, a company specializing in the analysis of data from the e-commerce sector, the curve (at least in the U.S. market) has stabilized, and now only regular growth is being observed.

 But what does this growth mean for marketplace sellers?
 Generally, it is a good sign when the platform on which you sell products generates more revenue than ever before.
 Sellers directly benefit from the increase in customers.